garvitjoshi/middleware/README.md

 ## Prerequisites

-You need to install [MongoDB](https://docs.mongodb.com/manual/administration/install-community/) either on your local machine or using a cloud service as [itcloud](https://itcloud.corp.adobe.com/).
+You need to install [MongoDB](https://docs.mongodb.com/manual/administration/install-community/) on your local machine or use database as service.

 ## Features